 \subsection{Exposure Analysis}

 We conduct an exposure analysis to study the overexposure and underexposure for benchmark datasets with paired images.
-Specifically, we pick DCS \cite{zheng2022semantic}, LOL \cite{wei2018deep}, VE-LOL (Syn) \cite{liu2021benchmarking}, VE-LOL (Real) \cite{liu2021benchmarking}, and SICE \cite{cai2018learning} to compare with the proposed SICE\_Grad and SICE\_Mix.
+Specifically, we pick DCS~\cite{zheng2022semantic}, LOL~\cite{wei2018deep}, VE-LOL (Syn)~\cite{liu2021benchmarking}, VE-LOL (Real)~\cite{liu2021benchmarking}, and SICE~\cite{cai2018learning} to compare with the proposed SICE\_Grad and SICE\_Mix.

-The result of our exposure analysis is shown in Fig. \ref{fig:exposure}.
-Specifically, we draw pixel-to-pixel scatter plots, where the horizontal axis represents the pixel value for the input images, and the vertical axis represents the pixel value for the ground truth images.
-These plots have the following properties: 1) An individual curve describes an image pair.
-2) a plot with only concave or convex curves means that the input dataset contains only under/over-exposed images.
-3) a plot with both concave and convex curves means that the input dataset contains both over-exposed and under-exposed images.
-4) a plot with individual curves that are both concave and convex means that there is mixed overexposure and underexposure in a single image.
+Fig. \ref{fig:exposure} presents our exposure analysis using pixel-to-pixel scatter plots.
+The horizontal axis shows pixel values of input images, and the vertical axis represents ground truth images.
+Key characteristics include: (1) Each color-coded curve corresponds to an image pair.
+(2) Uniformly concave or convex plots indicate exclusively under or over-exposed input images.
+(3) Plots featuring both curve types signify a mix of under and over-exposure in the dataset.
+(4) Individual curves with both concave and convex segments suggest mixed exposure within single images.

-We notice that DCS \cite{zheng2022semantic}, LOL \cite{wei2018deep}, VE-LOL (Syn) \cite{liu2021benchmarking}, and VE-LOL (Real) \cite{liu2021benchmarking} contain under-exposed images only.
+We notice that DCS~\cite{zheng2022semantic}, LOL~\cite{wei2018deep}, VE-LOL (Syn)~\cite{liu2021benchmarking}, and VE-LOL (Real)~\cite{liu2021benchmarking} contain under-exposed images only.
 SICE (low-exposure) has a majority of under-exposed images and a minority of over-exposed images, whereas SICE (high-exposure) has a majority of over-exposed images and a minority of under-exposed images.
 SICE\_Grad and SICE\_Mix are unique because they not only have over-exposed and under-exposed images across the whole dataset but also mixed overexposure and underexposure in single images.
 These characteristics make SICE\_Grad and SICE\_Mix particularly challenging for image enhancement.
-Our experiments in Section \ref{sec:evaluations} show that no representative LLIE method shows satisfactory result on SICE\_Grad or SICE\_Mix.
+Our experiments in Section \ref{sec:evaluations} show that no current representative LLIE method shows satisfactory result on SICE\_Grad or SICE\_Mix.